 Catch a flight home

 And that was it.
 We drove back to hand in our bikes and pick up our luggage from the hotel.
 Our #AustrianTime trip had come to an end.
 I know I'll visit Salzburg again and even after this short stay, I feel confident to recommend it as one of the cities to visit in Austria.

 It was one hell of a trip and I hope our itinerary will help you decide where to go in Austria and plan your own road trip to Austria in summer, as it's the perfect season to visit the country.
 You'll have a great time.
 Promise :-)

 Practical information for travel to Austria

 As I spent two days in Vienna before joining the others in Innsbruck, I flew from Brussels to Vienna and then I took the train from Vienna to Innsbruck.
 To go home, we flew from Salzburg directly to Brussels.
 It's possible to book flights to Innsbruck as well but there are no direct connections from Brussels.
 You'll have to change plans somewhere.

-Before booking, it’s best to compare flight prices across different airlines and see which price/time/connection combination works best for you depending on where you’re coming from.
+Before booking, it's best to compare flight prices across different airlines and see which price/time/connection combination works best for you depending on where you're coming from.
 Skyscanner gives a good overview of all your options.